maxcodl/Website_Categorizer/README.md

 # Website Categorization

-This Python script categorizes a list of websites based on their content using the GPT-3.5 language model from OpenAI.
-It extracts text content from each website, generates a category using GPT-3, and maps the generated category to predefined categories for better classification.
+This Python script and Flask web application categorize websites based on their content using the GPT-3.5 language model from OpenAI.
+It extracts text content from each website, generates a category using GPT-3, and maps the generated category to predefined categories for accurate classification.

 ## Features

 - Extracts text content from websites.
 - Generates categories using GPT-3.
 - Maps categories to predefined categories.
-- Saves categorized data in Excel.
+- Provides both a command-line script and a Flask web interface.
-- Option to upload data to GitHub.
+- Saves categorized data.

-## How to Use
+## How to Use the Command-Line Script

 1. Install required packages: